Barcode Generator for Google Sheets | Docs User Manual

 - Choose Tools - Script editor and paste the script code into the script editor.

-- Choose Format - Font - Courier New and reduce the point size as much as possible.
-The smaller the point size, the smaller the barcode will be.
+change the point size to 5 points.
+The smaller the point size, the smaller the

-- Press enter and a barcode should appear.
+- Press enter and a barcode will appear.

 - To create barcodes in additional columns, move the mouse to the bottom right of the cell and the arrow should turn into a plus sign (+); left click and drag down to the end of the column.